An extensive Tutorial on Demographic Modeling with fastsimcoal2 Coalescent Simulations

 Template file

 Once you have created all 2dSFS pairings or the multidimensional SFS and named them correctly, you can start to describe your evolutionary model in the "$PREFIX".tpl file.
-I propose to download a template file and adjust accordingly, without implementing empty lines, tabs, symbols, or spaces.
+I propose to download a template file here and adjust accordingly, without implementing empty lines, tabs, symbols, or spaces.
+In the following subchapters, I will individually explain all relevant aspects of a complete template file for fastsimcoal2.

-Careful: Fastsimcoal is very sensitive to lettercases, spaces, empty lines, hidden symbols etc. Thus, a meticulous definition of your input file is invaluable.
+Careful: fastsimcoal2 is very sensitive to lettercases, spaces, empty lines, hidden symbols etc. Thus, a meticulous definition of your input file is required.
 Comments can be added via “//” and are ignored by the algorithm.
-Furthermore, variables can be defined freely but must avoid overlap with each other or functions of fastsimcoal itself.
-It is good practice to add Dollar signs to the end of each variable, omitting overlap between variables like N_A and N_ANC.
+Furthermore, variables can be defined freely but must avoid overlap with each other or functions of fastsimcoal2 itself.
+It is good practice to add dollar signs to the end of each variable, omitting overlap between variables like N_A and N_ANC.

 Specify demes

-First, we write the number of demes and their effective population sizes.
+First, we write the number of demes and their effective population sizes in the template file.
 If you did not previously estimate these parameters, you can give them a variable name.
-For our case, this would look like this.
+For scenario 1, this looks like this.

 // Number of Demes throughout the model